geoffreymcgill/Newtonsoft.Json/docs-src/README.md

 ## Benefits and Features

-- Flexible JSON serializer for converting between .NET objects and JSON
+- [x] Flexible JSON serializer for converting between .NET objects and JSON
-- LINQ to JSON for manually reading and writing JSON
+- [x] LINQ to JSON for manually reading and writing JSON
-- High performance: faster than .NET's built-in JSON serializers
+- [x] High performance: faster than .NET's built-in JSON serializers
-- Write indented, easy-to-read JSON
+- [x] Write indented, easy-to-read JSON
-- Convert JSON to and from XML
+- [x] Convert JSON to and from XML
-- Supports [.NET Standard 2.0](https://github.com/dotnet/standard/blob/master/docs/versions.md) .NET 2, .NET 3.5, .NET 4, .NET 4.5, Silverlight, Windows Phone and Windows 8 Store
+- [x] Supports [.NET Standard 2.0](https://github.com/dotnet/standard/blob/master/docs/versions.md) .NET 2, .NET 3.5, .NET 4, .NET 4.5, Silverlight, Windows Phone and Windows 8 Store

+!!!
 The JSON serializer in Json.NET is a good choice when the JSON you are reading or writing maps closely to a .NET class.
+!!!

 LINQ to JSON is good for situations where you are only interested in getting values from JSON, you don't have a class to serialize or deserialize to,  or the JSON is radically different from your class and you need to manually read  and write from your objects.